Phtzone/anydesk-id-reset/README.md

 1. Download the script.
 2. Right-click `Anydesk_Reset.bat` → **Run as Administrator**
 3. Wait for the confirmation message: ID reset successfully.

-## License
-MIT — Free to use, modify and distribute.